rapidsms/rapidsms/docs/tutorial/tutorial02.rst

 .. _this discussion: https://groups.google.com/forum/#!topic/rapidsms-dev/NLd3lUinUFQ

-We'll continue the tutorial by introducing the RapidSMS default app, and converting our minimal application from part 1 into a RapidSMS handler.
-We'll look at how keyword and pattern handlers can help build simple RapidSMS applications quickly.
+We'll continue the tutorial by introducing the RapidSMS default app.
+Then we'll show how using RapidSMS handlers can handle parsing incoming messages for you.

 Default Application
 -------------------